Timely Sources

 Is the material up-to-date?

 The best research draws on the most current work in the field.
 That said, depending on the discipline, some work has a longer shelf life than others.
 For example, important articles in literature, art, and music often tend to be considered current for years, or even decades, after publication.
-Articles in the physical sciences, however, are usually considered outdated within a year or two (or even sooner) after publication.
+However, articles in the sciences, especially evolving areas of study, may quickly become outdated as new research is published.
+The same goes for topics like economics or current events; changes in the world may invalidate even recent articles from typically trustworthy publications.

 In choosing your materials, you need to think about the argument you’re making and the field (discipline) within which you’re making it.

-For example, if you’re arguing that climate change is indeed anthropogenic (human-caused), do you want to use articles published more than four or five years ago?
+For example, if you’re arguing that true artificial intelligence is impossible, do you want to use articles published more than four or five years ago?
 No. Because the science has evolved very rapidly on that question, you need to depend most heavily on research published within the last year or two.

 However, suppose you’re arguing that blues music evolved from the songs of enslaved people in America.
 In this case, you should not only look at recent writing on the topic (within the last five years) but also look at historical assessments of the relationship between blues and slavery from previous decades.